Code-Institute-Submissions/EQ_test/README.md

     $("h1").css("text-decoration", "underline");
     -- when the h1 appeared underlined it was established that file was operational and linked to index.html file.
     -- jquery and javascript tested with console.log commands previous to coding functions -- user could select different times and answer to the same question and that would be stored which caused an error calculating results.
+To resolve this issue, the form element was hiden after selected answer and a message to press button would appear instead.
     -- known bug:
         • start, next and result buttons inside modal did not respond to .hide, when inspected realised that bootstrap class 'btn' was overriding class 'hide'.
-To resolve this issue added '!important' to display code of 'hide' class...
+To resolve this issue added '!important' to display property of 'hide' class.

         • home page margins and overflow of background image colour and footer ...
         • first used grid for modal buttons layout but it was not responsive so changes to rows and columns classes to take advantage of bootstrap responsive layout.